50+ Incredible NFT Statistics (2022)

 The number of new artists has also steadily grown from six in June 2020 to 418 as of September 2021.

-That’s all for our list of statistics about the NFT space.
+That’s all for our list of statistics covering the current NFT space.

 As you can see, even if the initial wave of interest has died down, the NFT space still has plenty of room for growth.
 Along with potentially interesting future use cases for the technology (like owning land or accessing exclusive events).